isomerpages/govtech-stp/_rgl-japan/00c-rgl-faq.md

 ##### 1. At which clinics can I take the pre-departure Polymerase Chain Reaction (PCR) test?

-Pre-departure COVID-19 PCR tests for RGL arrangements may only be performed at [selected clinics](https://go.gov.sg/covid19pcrtestproviders) for eligible RGL travellers.
+Pre-departure COVID-19 PCR tests for RGL arrangements may only be performed at [selected clinics](https://go.gov.sg/covid19pcrtestproviders).

-Please call the clinic to make an appointment and verify your eligibility to be swabbed, before proceeding for the swab.
-Pre-departure swabs may not be performed if you do not have an appointment or are unable to produce proof of eligibility.
+Please call the clinic to make an appointment, before proceeding for the swab.
+Pre-departure swabs may not be performed if you do not have an appointment.

 ##### 2. What is the latest I have to be at the clinic, based on my departure flight timing?

-You should make an appointment that fits your required testing window, and be present at the clinic early for the appointment, at least 48 hours prior to flight.
-Travellers who present at the clinic less than 38-40 hours to the flight may not be able receive the result in time for the flight.
+You should make an appointment that fits your required testing window and be present at the clinic early for the appointment, at least 48 hours prior to flight.
+Travellers who present themselves at the clinic less than 38-40 hours to the flight may not be able receive the result in time for the flight.
+You are responsible for checking that your testing window is in line with your destination country/region’s requirement.

 ##### 3. How can I make an appointment for pre-departure PCR testing?